-The ZL30310 is capable of transmitting network synchronization over Ethernet, IP and MPLS networks using both Synchronous Ethernet and Timing over Packet (ToP) techniques.
+The ZL30320 is capable of transmitting network synchronization over Ethernet, IP and MPLS networks using both Synchronous Ethernet and Timing over Packet (ToP) techniques.
 It accepts a reference clock in the frequency range 8 kHz to 125 MHz, and generates a timestamp and Ethernet clock locked to this reference.
-It is also capable of accepting a low frequency alignment signal (e.g., a 1 pulse per second such as might be provided by a GPS reference clock, or an 8 kHz TDM framing pulse) and aligning the timestamp with this signal.
+It is also capable of accepting a low frequency alignment signal (e.g., an 8 kHz TDM framing pulse) and aligning the timestamp with this signal.

-The ZL30310 generates the clock to the Ethernet PHY device at either 25, 50, 62.5 or 125 MHz depending on the requirements.
-This clock meets the wander requirements of synchronous Ethernet clock.
+The ZL30320 generates the clock to the Ethernet PHY device at either 25, 50, 62.5 or 125 MHz depending on the requirements.

 For ToP, the host microprocessor generates streams of packets in either the industry-standard IEEE1588TM "PTP" format (Precision Time Protocol), or the RTP format (Real-time Transport Protocol, RFC3550), which is compatible with Microsemi's first generation Timing over Packet devices (ZL30301 and ZL30302).
-As these packets pass through the ZL30310 device, an accurate timestamp is inserted into the packet denoting the exact time of transmission of the packet into the network.
+As these packets pass through the ZL30320 device, an accurate timestamp is inserted into the packet denoting the exact time of transmission of the packet into the network.

 These timing packets are either broadcast to all devices in the network, multicast to a number of selected devices (i.e., those in the addressed multicast group), or unicast to a number of separate client devices.
 Typical packet rates are in the range 16 - 64 packets per second.
 The server may also receive timing messages from clients, requesting the server to respond with the time of arrival of the message.
-The ZL30310 device timestamps such messages on arrival, and forwards the timestamp to the host for it to generate the appropriate response.
+The ZL30320 device timestamps such messages on arrival, and forwards the timestamp to the host for it to generate the appropriate response.

-Figure 9 shows an example of a Time Server connected to two different primary reference sources, a GPS and a BITS or SSU synchronization source.
-The PLL function in the device is used to acquire both references and select the primary source, switching between them in the event of a reference failure.
-The PLL generates the high frequency clock needed to drive the timestamp engine, locked to the input reference.
+Figure 9 shows an example of a Time Server connected to a BITS or SSU synchronization source.
+The ZL30320 acquires the input reference, and internally generates the high frequency clock needed to drive the timestamp engine, locked to the input reference.
 The timestamp may be phase aligned to the framing signal, allowing the framing signal at the client to be aligned to that of the server.
 The device also generates the clock for the Ethernet PHY, and this may be used as a Synchronous Ethernet reference.